vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 The security considerations of the normatively referenced RFCs all pertain to this extension.
 Since the server is delivering a chain of DNS records and signatures to the client, it MUST rebuild the chain in accordance with TTL and signature expiration of the chain components as described in (#sec_caching).
 TLS clients need roughly accurate time in order to properly authenticate these signatures.
 This could be achieved by running a time synchronization protocol like NTP [@RFC5905] or SNTP [@RFC5905], which are already widely used today.
 TLS clients MUST support a mechanism to track and roll over the trust anchor key, or be able to avail themselves of a service that does this, as described in (#sec_trustmaint).
 Security considerations related to mandating the use of this extension are described in (#pinning).

+The received DNSSEC chain could contain DNS RRs that are not related to the TLSA verification of the intended DNS name.
+If such a unrelated RR is not DNSSEC signed, it MUST be disgarded.
+If the unrelated RRset is DNSSEC signed, the TLS client MAY decide to add these RRsets and their DNSSEC signatures to its cache.
+It MAY even pass this data to the local system resolver for caching outside the application.
+However, care must be taken that caching these records could be used for timing and caching attacks to de-anonymize the TLS client or its user.
+TLS client that want to present the strongest anonymity protection to their users, MUST refrain from using and caching all unrelated RRs.

 # IANA Considerations {#iana_requests}